MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/deploy-gh-pages/github-pages-deploy.md

 Notes:

+- `with` is used here but `env` in the example below - does that matter?
 - `actions/setup-node` is not used.
 - Some more emojis to use: `⚙️ 🧱`
 - If you're using actions/checkout@v2 you must set persist-credentials to false in most cases for the deployment to work correctly.